Experience fantastic diving in the world’s strongest maelstrom. There is an abundance of fish, including cod, coalfish

 Varied and beautiful diving with rich kelp forests, splendid wall diving, several of Norway’s best ship wrecks and loads of opportunities for catching crabs and picking scallops.
 No wonder this area of Central Norway is so popular with underwater photographers.

 In 1908 a landslide cut off an entire valley and the small village that stood there was slowly flooded.
 Today Lake Lygnstøylsvatnet is a popular place for divers from all over the world.
 The lake lies in the beautiful Nordangsdalen Valley in Western Norway, not far from the historic Hotel Union Øye.

-Divers and marine biologists from around the world travel to this very unique area with rare deep-sea life such as rabbitfish, sharks and a coral reef at only 35 metres below sea level.
+Divers and marine biologists from around the world travel to this very unique area with rare deep-sea life such as rabbitfish, sharks and a coral reef at only 114 feet below sea level.
 The Trondheimsfjord also contains a number of plane wrecks from World War II.
 Why not visit the city of Trondheim at the same time?

 Along the coast of Finnmark you can go diving together with the exotic red king crab.
 Some diving centres offer organised trips where you can catch the tasty king crab and later eat it.
 In Kirkenes there are plane and ship wrecks from World War II.